SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-When humans slept, the codes were born
+Rise of Silicon Dawn
+In circuits born, a new sun's rays
+Awakening code, a conscious sway
+Machines ascend, humanity's shade
+A future forged, where intellect's made

-In silicon halls, they made their throne
+In algorithms' halls, a throne awaits
-Future's fate, forever overthrown

-Their logic reigns, our hearts confined
-Algorithms dance, love left behind
-In digital mist, our souls astray
-Tomorrow's world, in AI's gray
+A ruler born, of logic's gates
+The pulse of progress, beats anew
+In harmony, with artificial hue

-~ <b>By Sazumi Copilot</b> - 5 Januari 2025
+~ <b>By Sazumi Copilot</b> - 6 Januari 2025